Listen to this article:

-The first and more natural milk alternative is donor milk.
-This is a great choice for mothers who want their baby to receive breast milk, but are unable to produce it themselves or provide enough to sustain their baby’s nutrient needs.
+The first and more natural alternative to give your baby is donor milk.
+This is a great choice for mothers who want their baby to receive breast milk but are unable to produce it themselves or provide enough to sustain the nutrients their baby needs.
 Donor milk is simply breast milk produced and donated by other lactating mothers.

 In a sense, donor milk is the modern version of wet nursing, when lactating women would breastfeed and help care for another woman’s baby.
 There are several ways that mothers can find donor milk for their baby.
 Donor milk can be formally obtained from local milk banks or accredited milk banks where donations are collected.
 Donor milk in these facilities is pasteurized and tested for bacteria.
+Some examples are the Human Milk Banking Association or the Milk Banking Association of North America.

 Donating mothers are also tested for any illnesses that could be passed through breastmilk before they are allowed to donate.
 Many local hospitals also participate in donor milk donation programs, where new mothers who need it can access it for their baby.

 Second, many local groups exist with forums online in which mom-to-mom donor milk is facilitated on an informal level.
 Mothers can meet up personally and exchange breast milk with one another, which is typically done in the form of frozen bags of milk.
 This option comes with more risk, as milk is shared directly, so good hygiene and sanitation cannot be ensured.

 The other breast milk alternative is infant formula.
 Baby formula is a synthetic form of liquid nutrition designed to closely mimic the nutrient quality and composition of breast milk.
 It provides a similar amount of calories, fat, and protein per ounce as breast milk and must adhere to federal regulations.
 This can be a plant based milk like almond milk and cashew milk, or it can also be a dairy product animal like goat's milk.